-Long term rentals
+Long term rentals in Spain

 While holiday and short-term lets legally require a Tourist licence, long-term lets don’t.
 As a result, properties vary in quality and the descriptions vary in accuracy.
 Property portals that offer languages other than Spanish sometimes use automatic computer translations, so be sure to confirm that the key features exist when you view the property.

 As in many European countries, Spanish properties are typically advertised with a monthly rent plus bills and a living space in square metres.
 The advert should also indicate whether the property is furnished, part furnished or unfurnished.
 However, as there are no clear standards for this, unfurnished properties may be completely bare, have no kitchen appliances, or include a few pieces of furniture left by the landlord.
 Likewise, furnished properties can be either comprehensive, including kitchen items, or very basic – so if you view the property while the previous tenant is still in residence, make sure you’re very clear about which pieces of furniture are staying.
 One option is to email the estate agent to confirm this, getting the answer in writing.